suyeecav/model-targeted-poisoning/README.md

 # About
 This repository maintains code for the paper [Model-Targeted Poisoning Attacks: Provable Convergence and Certified Bounds](https://arxiv.org/abs/2006.16469).
+The KKT attack is adapted from its [original repository](https://github.com/kohpangwei/data-poisoning-journal-release).

 # Install Dependencies
 The program requires the following key dependencies: